Placenta Care Instructions

 - Make sure you inform your care provider that you will be keeping your placenta for consumption, and that you have a print out of how to handle and store it before your specialist arrives.

-- If possible, call (8am-8pm) or text the phone number supplies by your specialist when labor begins to let us know your placenta may be available for pick up soon.
+- If possible, call (6am-8pm) or text the phone number supplies by your specialist when labor begins to let us know your placenta may be available for pick up soon.
 This allows us time to prepare our tools and location ahead of time.

 - Pack your Placenta Kit in your birth bag.
-Each client who registers before their EDD will be mailed a cooler and all the necessary tools needed to package and store their placenta until we are able to come retrieve it.
+Each client who registers two weeks before their EDD will be mailed a cooler and all the necessary tools needed to package and store their placenta until we are able to come retrieve it.
 Please make sure you follow the printed instructions that come in your kit.

 - Make sure that all balances have been paid so you do not have to worry about that while you are in labor, or trying to heal from birth.